mariergattard/Tristan-albatross/README.md

 The analysis generates key outputs such as:

+####GLM minimum age
-GLM minimum age: Generalised linear model (GLM) results for the influence of minimum age on the detectability of nesting albatrosses.
+Generalised linear model (GLM) results for the influence of minimum age on the detectability of nesting albatrosses.
 Males and Females analysed separately.
+####GLM model comparison
-GLM model comparison: Generalised linear models (GLM) testing the effects of incubating parent (sex, minimum age) and nest characteristics (slope and aspect) on detectability of Tristan albatrosses in a 31 cm resolution satellite image (n=52).
+Generalised linear models (GLM) testing the effects of incubating parent (sex, minimum age) and nest characteristics (slope and aspect) on detectability of Tristan albatrosses in a 31 cm resolution satellite image (n=52).
+####Chi-squared test
-Chi-squared test: Determine whether the proportion of nesting males and females detectable in the satellite image were equal.
+Determine whether the proportion of nesting males and females detectable in the satellite image were equal.
+####Observer performance
-Observer performance: Summary of detection metrics (F-score, precision and recall values) for presumed albatrosses annotated by nine observers relative to gold standard and active nests.
+Summary of detection metrics (F-score, precision and recall values) for presumed albatrosses annotated by nine observers relative to gold standard and active nests.
+####Gold standard
-Gold standard: Summary of detection metrics (F-score, precision and recall values) for presumed albatrosses annotated by references and gold standard relative to active nests.
+Summary of detection metrics (F-score, precision and recall values) for presumed albatrosses annotated by references and gold standard relative to active nests.
+####Observer clustered data
-Observer clustered data: Hierarchial clustering of raw observer annotations to create the clustered dataset.
+Hierarchial clustering of raw observer annotations to create the clustered dataset.

 ## Reusing or Adapting the Script